evanpurkhiser/recovery/README.md

   contacts should I need to immediately contact someone.

-- The `compile.mjs` script extracts the markdown document from the secure note in 1Password along with an additional passphrase from the Secure Note.
+- The `compile.mjs` script extracts the markdown document from the secure Note in 1Password along with an additional passphrase from the Secure Note.
   It then encrypts this document using AES encryption and base64s the content and writes it to stdout.